Universemul/smart-mirror/README.md

-Smart Mirror which can display news, weather, calendar events
+Smart Mirror which can display news, weather, calendar events.
+Only Python 3.4+ are supported

 ## Status